 Blockchain-based games allow players to have permanent ownership and full control over their in-game assets with the help of non-fungible tokens.
-Either it is an in-game card, skin, equipment, or character the player is free to use however he wants and is ensured that nobody can change or nerf an owned asset.
+Whether it is an in-game card, skin, equipment, or character, the player is free to use however he wants and is ensured that nobody can change or nerf an owned asset.

-Also, NFTs can allow you to take all your crypto collectibles out of a game you have played for a while and move to another game that’s connected inside the same blockchain.
-So, you won’t have any problem if a server gets closed or you just want to try something different.
+Also, NFTs can allow you to take all your crypto-collectibles out of a game you have played for a while and move to another connected game inside the same blockchain.
+So, you will not have any problem if a server gets closed or you just want to try something different.

-Right now, you are able to take your unique CryptoKitty and use it in games built inside the KittyVerse ecosystem.
+Right now, you can take your unique CryptoKitty and use it in games built inside the KittyVerse ecosystem.

 Imagine what it would be like to take your World of Warcraft character for a ride into an Overwatch match.

-- A non-fungible token (NFT) is a cryptocurrency token that is used to create a unique asset.
+- A non-fungible token (NFT) is a cryptocurrency token used to create a unique asset.
 Unique assets can refer to works of art, ownership titles, identification, or collectibles.

 - Crypto collectibles are digital collectibles based on blockchain as non-fungible tokens.
 The most popular crypto collectibles are CryptoKitties.

-- NFTs are able to bring decentralization to the gaming industry and allow players to take full ownership of their in-game assets regardless of the state of the gaming server.
+- NFTs can bring decentralization to the gaming industry and allow players to take full ownership of their in-game assets regardless of the state of the gaming server.